Ami3466/ai-live-log-bridge/docs/guides/custom-domains.md

 ### Step 1: Locate the Extension

-Find where your extension is installed.
-See the [extension repository](https://github.com/Ami3466/ai-live-log-bridge-extension) for the installation location.
+Find your extension's source code.
+If you installed from the Chrome Web Store, you'll need to access Chrome's extension files or contact the extension developer for customization options.

 ### Step 2: Edit the Manifest